szczyglis-dev/py-gpt/README.md

 ### Google Gemini and Anthropic Claude:

 To use `Gemini` or `Claude` models, select the `Chat with files` mode in PyGPT and select a predefined model.
-Remember to define the required parameters like API keys in the model ENV config fields (RMB click on the model name and select `Edit`).
+Remember to configure the required parameters like API keys in the model ENV config fields (RMB click on the model name and select `Edit`).

 **Google Gemini**